Market Segmentation: Quick Guide to Pricing Across B2B Market Segments 🛍️

 At the end of this article, you will gain insights on how to segment a B2B market and where to start segmenting.
 Also, you will learn the most effective ways of identifying major market segments and targets in your industry.

-The difference between major market segments and customer classification
+The difference between major market segmentation and customer classification

 A good place to start learning more about major market segments is understanding the differences between market segments and customer classification.
 As this will help you understand how major market segments and customer groups should be divided and classified.

 There are different types of market segmentation for major market segments.
 The most common types of market segmentation are: